evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ---
-title: MG MG4 Electric Luxury
+title: MG MG4 Electric Long Range
-linktitle: MG4 Electric Luxury
+linktitle: MG4 Electric Long Range
-description: MG MG4 Electric Luxury is an all-electric crossover with a WLTP range of up to 435 km (270 miles).
+description: MG MG4 Electric Long Range is an all-electric crossover with a WLTP range of up to 435 km (270 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->